MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 This command will launch a browser, asking you to authenticate with either your GitHub or Microsoft account.
 Once authenticated, it will create a CodePush account "linked" to your GitHub/MSA identity, and generate an access key you can copy/paste into the CLI in order to sign-in.

 > [!NOTE]
-> After registering, you are automatically logged-in with the CLI, so until you explicitly log out, you don't have to sign-in again from the same machine.
+> After registering, you're automatically logged-in with the CLI, so until you explicitly log out, you don't have to sign-in again from the same machine.

 ### Authentication